owlbarn/tutorial/book/symbolic/README.md

 pred_onx = sess.run(None, {input_name_x: input_x})[0]
 ```

-For simplicity, we generate an dummy input for the execution/inference phase of this model.
+For simplicity, we generate a dummy input for the execution/inference phase of this model.
 Of course, currently in our model the weight data is not trained.
-The training of a model is completed on a framework such as TensorFlow, and combining trained weight data into the ONNX model remains to be a future work.
+Training of a model should be completed on a framework such as TensorFlow.
+Combining trained weight data into the ONNX model remains to be a future work.

 Furthermore, by using tools such as `js_of_ocaml`, we can convert both examples into JavaScript; executing them can create the ONNX models, which in turn can be executed on the browser using [ONNX.js](https://github.com/microsoft/onnxjs) that utilises WebGL.
 In summary, using ONNX as the intermediate format for exchange computation across platforms enables numerous promising directions.